jean-pierreBoth/annembed/README.md

  1. Some by-products :

-    - an implementation of range approximation and approximated SVD for dense and/or row compressed matrices as described in explicited in the svdapprox module and the paper of Halko-Tropp (Cf. [Tsvd](https://arxiv.org/abs/0909.4061)).
+    - an implementation of range approximation and approximated SVD for dense and/or row compressed matrices as described in the svdapprox module and the paper of Halko-Tropp (Cf. [Tsvd](https://arxiv.org/abs/0909.4061)).

     - An estimation of the data intrinsic dimension as described in:
             Levina E. and Bickel P.J NIPS 2004.
 See [paper](https://www.stat.berkeley.edu/~bickel/mldim.pdf).